- Types of Eczema

 Pregnancy is a combination of excitement and stress.
 But when the stress begins to surpass and take over, it can manifest itself in a variety of forms, including eczema.
 During pregnancy, your doctor may not recommend all the necessary medication required to control eczema and taking care of your skin will be a personal responsibility in that regard.
 Eczema and rashes can be easily misinterpreted.
-Also, certain studies have shown about 50% percent women out of 500 suffer from eczema during pregnancy, with most of them having eczema it the very first time.
+Also, certain studies have shown about 50% percent women suffer from eczema during pregnancy, with most of them having it for the very first time.

 Types of Eczema

-Here are some common types of eczema during pregnancy:
+Here are some common types of eczema:

 1. Contact Dermatitis